I’m continuing to work with dual-USB pico boards, and used one to recreate my earlier work on a “cheater’s guitar”.

 The Cheater’s Guitar

-I grew up with a lot of guitar players.
-At family gatherings, lots of us would sing, and a few people would play chords on their guitars.
-When I decided to try this with my own family, I wanted to come up with something to make it easier for my son and I to play chords without a guitar.
+When I was a kid at family gatherings, there was always music.
+Most of the family would sing, and a few people would play chords on their guitars.
+When I decided to try making a little music with my son, I wanted to come up with something to make it easier for both of us to play chords without a guitar.

-Eventually, I designed one of my first “MIDI routers” to do something similar.
+After playing with the Strummer, reading the manual, and reading about other approaches, I designed one of my first “MIDI routers” designed to play like a guitar.
 I called it the “cheater’s guitar”, or “cheatar”.

 Version 1

-I eventually updated the touchscreen to control the guitar key and chord, and added a mode where pressing a pad would play the corresponding “chord”.
-Although this was closer to the goal, the strum was very robotic, always the same speed and direction.
+I eventually added simulated “strums”, and updated the touchscreen to control the guitar key and chord.
+The strum was still “fixed”, i.e. pressing a pad would play the corresponding “chord”, and always at the same speed and in the same direction.

 Version 2

 After various attempts, I came up with a second “nano” version that made better use of the Korg Nanopad.
 I set up the X/Y pad as a kind of “strum”.
-This was immediately a lot more playable, and like a guitar, you play with one hand and pick the key/chords with the other.
-It felt natural.
+Like a guitar, you play with one hand and pick the key/chords with the other, and you can strum in either direction.
+This was a lot more playable than the previous version.

-The first reason I didn’t play with it much is that it tended to lock up one or two strums in.
-The second and larger reason I didn’t work on it for a while is that I bought my first Novation Launchpad and that and its successors became my focus for a few years, including creating a giant guitar fretboard using three launchpads
+However, I didn’t end up playing it as much.
+First, it tended to lock up one or two strums in.
+The second and larger reason I didn’t work on it for a while is that around then I bought my first Novation Launchpad.
+That first Launchpad and its successors became my focus for a few years.

 Version 3

 Fast forward to this year.
-After trying OGX Mini on a dual-USB pico board and writing my first “MIDI transformer” for the same type of board, I started looking at older projects to see which I could revive in a microcontroller format.
+After trying OGX Mini on a dual-USB pico board and writing my first “MIDI transformer” for a microcontroller, I started looking at older projects to see which I could revive in a microcontroller format.

 After a few days reviewing guitar theory and doing some C programming, I came up with an updated version that runs on a dual-USB Raspberry Pi Pico (or variants).
-It’s very similar to version 2, but is much much more stable.
-You can fast strum, slow strum, strum in patterns, and it all sounds very natural.
-Here’s a quick demo I recorded on my YouTube channel:
+It’s very similar to version 2, the pads configure the chord/key, and the X/Y pad “strums”.

 If you have a Pi Pico, Pico 2, or variant of either, you can get the code from the repository on GitHub.
 The hardware and software requirements as well as usage instructions are covered there.